OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ### Understanding access control

-There are two options for the level of access you can provide to users in Control Center.
+There are 2 levels of access you can provide users in Control Center.
 Each level has associated user roles.

-1. **Subscription Group access** provides management of a group of subscriptions as well as access to all current and future subscriptions within the group.
+1. **Subscription Group access** provides management of a group of subscriptions plus access to all current and future subscriptions in the group.
 2. **Direct access** provides access to individual subscriptions.

 ### Subscription Group access

-Shown below are the roles available for Subscription Group access and the permissions they provide for the group and those subscriptions within the group:
+Below are the roles for Subscription Group access, the permissions they provide for the group, and the subscriptions in the group:

 |                                | Administrator | Technical Manager | Billing Manager |
 | ------------------------------ | ------------- | ----------------- | --------------- |